Frank Elbridge Webb: Career and military service

 In 1884, Webb joined the California National Guard, where he rose to the rank of captain serving as an aide-de-camp to General John H. Dickinson.
 He served with distinction on Dickinson's staff when the National Guard was called to put down ARU strikers at Sacramento during the Pullman Strike.
 He also studied law under Dickinson and worked as his law clerk, working on the defense of murderer Theodore Durrant and as a crucial witness in a case regarding James G. Fair's estate.
-Webb identified with the Republican Party but opposed the tactics of its California establishment, fearing it would result in a Democrat being elected to the Senate.
-In 1897, Webb unsuccessfully sought election as the Appraiser of Customs for the Port of San Francisco with the endorsement of Dickinson, who was frequently titled "friend of the young Republicans", and the San Francisco County and Alameda County Republican Party Committees.
-In 1898, Webb thought that Congress was being too slow in declaring war on Spain and declared that when it did declare war he would be honorably discharged from the National Guard, join the Army, and muster a company of cowboys.
-Webb served as a recruiting sergeant in the Spanish–American War.
 As a graduate engineer, Webb created an irrigation system on a large California ranch, rescuing it from financial ruin.
-He also managed and sold many California estates and worked as an engineer at many California mines.
+He also managed and sold many California estates.
 In 1901, Webb moved to New York, where worked with John A. Bensel on the New York State Canal System and the Catskill Aqueduct.
 As of 1906, Webb lived in Melrose, Massachusetts, and was vice-president of a large Boston supplies company.
+After Bensel's death in 1921, Webb became the head of his eponymous engineering firm.

+In 1898, Webb thought that Congress was being too slow in declaring war on Spain and declared that when it did declare war he would be honorably discharged from the National Guard, join the Army, and muster a company of cowboys.
+Webb served as a recruiting sergeant in the Spanish–American War.
 During World War I, Webb was an intelligence officer for Major General Leonard Wood and served in the army quartermaster, with him serving in the Philippines.
 After serving from 1914 to 1920, Webb retired with the rank of colonel.

-In 1921, Webb, who had managed the properties of Harold Vanderbilt for a few years, headed a syndicate that agreed to purchase Vanderbilt's Idle Hour estate and convert it into a country club.
-The agreement was severed in 1923 after the syndicate fell behind on payments to Vanderbilt.